XilinJia/Xilinota/README.md

 #### Resources

-Resources (images or attachments in notes) are now located in the ".resources" sub-directory in the directory of every notebook ("_resources" sub-directory is reserved for future use).
+The whole resources folder is now relocated from the original config directory to the profile's home directory (e.g. "/home/loginname/Documents/Xilinotas/default/.resources").
+The relocation of the directory is handled automatically when directory "resources" exists in the original config directory.
+Same as usual, this directory contains all resource files of notes associated with the profile.

+In the directory of every notebook, there is a sub-directory ".resources" that contains all resources related to notes in the notebook.
+The resources files in this sub-directory are <mark>hard-links</mark> (on desktop) or <mark>copies</mark> (on mobile) to the ones in the whole resources folder.
 Markdown file shown in external viewer now shows the related resources.
-Resource files are copied when the "Xilinotas" directory first gets populated and are saved on note edit when resources are added to the note.
-Resources now follow the associated note, i.e., when you move/remove note, the related resource files will be similarly handled.
+Resource files are automatically populated when the "Xilinotas" directory first gets populated and are saved on note updates when resources are added to a note.
+Resources now follow the associated note, i.e., when you move/remove note (within Xilinota), the related resource files will be similarly handled.

 Supported formats of resources in notes are following (this is only for technical info and not a concern for normal usage of Xilinota application):
 ```